Table of Content

 The Importance of Being Ergonomic

-Ergonomics comes from the Greek word ergos, meaning work—it’s defined as the study of people’s efficiency in their working environments.
+Ergonomics comes from the Greek word ergos, meaning work.
+It’s defined as the study of people’s efficiency in their working environments.
 Here’s a simpler, more practical definition: ergonomics is about staying healthy and productive by working in a way that induces the least amount of strain on your body in the long term.
 This means that your workstation needs to be designed around you, not the other way around.
-It means working from a neutral position—think about how we contort ourselves to fit our keyboards, mice, and desks.
+It means working from a neutral position— instead of how we contort ourselves to fit our keyboards, mice, and desks.
 The old cliché “work smarter, not harder” sums it up nicely.

 Why should your company care?